 14. ROCKET LAUNCHER

 A fun, physically active toy that kids can play with while camping is a foam rocket launcher.
 Our son has been playin with this toy since he was three.
 He can easily stay busy for an hour running and jumping onto the launcher.
 Bigger kids will enjoy seeing how high they can get the rockets to fly.
 The soft foam design means you can relax knowing nothing will break and nobody will get hurt.

 15. SLINGSHOT FINGER ROCKETS

 Another option when looking for fun camping gifts for kids is the Duckura Slingshot Finger Rocket with LED lights.
 I like these slingshots rather than the typical wooden slingshot because the foam design means they can be played by all age groups.
 Plus, kids will have a blast turning on the LED lights and watching them fly at night.

 16. RING TOSS

 Gifting a child with a portable ring toss set is a gift the entire family can enjoy.
 Camping is all about family time and nature, so a game like Ring Toss is always a hit.
 We like the traditional design of the Elite Sportz Ring Toss Game and the portable bag that comes with it.

-Similar to a frisbee, Activ Flyer Rings are excellent for kids because they’re 80% lighter making it easier for kids to catch.
-They fly straight and float in water, making it perfect for beach or lake days.
+Similar to a frisbee, Activ Flyer Rings are excellent for young kids because they’re 80% lighter making it easier for kids to catch.
+They fly straight and float in water, making them perfect for beach or lake days.